martin-p-bauer/2018_JWP/Whitepaper Goals and Options.md

 - Bring researchers,standardization engineers and developers closer together
 - Do not champion specific underlying projects, but abstract from them, try to achieve a general level,showing examples is okay

+# Part 0

+Overview: what is where?
++ Executive Summary for Managers

-# Proposal 1
+# Part 1

 Target Audience: Standardization Engineers/ Bodies

 Goal: Towards best practice in semantic interoperability

 - State of the art evaluation
-- Select Relevant examples
+(Select Relevant examples
-  - Criteria: coverage of design space and importance of approach (e.g. international standard may have more weight than small individual research project)
+  - Criteria: coverage of design space and importance of approach (e.g. international standard may have more weight than small individual research project))

 - Derive recommendations for semantic interoperability

-# Proposal 2
+# Part 2

-Target Audience: Developers and System Architects
+Target Audience: Developers, System Architects

 Goal: Show how to implement semantic solutions and to achieve semantic interoperability